vsevolodnedora/vsevolodnedora/README.md

 Postdoctoral researcher | Max Plank Institute for Gravitational Physics

 💥 I am a data scientist and ML engineer with a background in computational astrophysics.
-I have experience developing multi-physics numerical simulation and data processing tools involving computational fluid dynamics (CFD) and radiation transport (focusing on synchrotron radiation).
+I developed multi-physics numerical models and data processing tools involving computational fluid dynamics (CFD) and radiation transport (focusing on synchrotron radiation).

 In several projects, I tackled statistical data analysis, applying numerical and CFD methods.
 I design systems for scientific computing and data processing such as PyBlastAfterglow code.
 Currently, I am working on a variety of GRB and Kilonova afterglow tools for the Max Plank Institute for Gravitational Physics in Potsdam, Germany

 <!--